Environment policy: general principles and basic framework

 A. Environment Action Programmes

 Since 1973, the Commission has issued multiannual Environment Action Programmes (EAPs) setting out forthcoming legislative proposals and goals for EU environment policy.
-In May 2022, the 8th EAP entered into force, as the EU’s legally agreed upon common agenda for environment policy until the end of 2030.
-It reiterates the seventh EAP’s vision for 2050: ensuring well-being for all, while staying within planetary boundaries.
+In May 2022, the 8th EAP entered into force as the EU’s legally agreed upon common agenda for environment policy until the end of 2030.
+It builds on the environmental and climate objectives of the European Green Deal through six key priorities:

-• Achieving the 2030 greenhouse gas emission reduction target and climate neutrality by 2050;
+- Achieving the 2030 greenhouse gas emission reduction target of 55% (compared to 1990 levels) and climate neutrality by 2050;

-• Enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change;
+- Enhancing adaptive capacity, strengthening resilience and reducing vulnerability to climate change;

-• Advancing towards a regenerative growth model, decoupling economic growth from resource use and environmental degradation, and accelerating the transition to a circular economy;
+- Advancing towards a regenerative growth model, decoupling economic growth from resource use and environmental degradation, and accelerating the transition to a circular economy;

-• Pursuing a zero-pollution ambition, including for air, water and soil and protecting the health and well-being of Europeans;
+- Pursuing a zero-pollution ambition, including for air, water and soil and protecting the health and well-being of Europeans;

-• Protecting, preserving and restoring biodiversity, and enhancing natural capital (notably air, water, soil, forest, freshwater, wetland and marine ecosystems);
+- Protecting, preserving and restoring biodiversity, and enhancing natural capital (notably air, water, soil, forest, freshwater, wetland and marine ecosystems);

-• Reducing environmental and climate pressures related to production and consumption (particularly in the areas of energy, industrial development, buildings and infrastructure, mobility and the food system).
+- Reducing environmental and climate pressures related to production and consumption (particularly in the areas of energy, industrial development, buildings and infrastructure, mobility and the food system).

-B. Horizontal strategies
+B. Horizontal initiatives

 1. Sustainable development

-The EU introduced its first sustainable development strategy (SDS) in 2001, thereby adding an environmental dimension to its Lisbon strategy.
+The EU introduced its first sustainable development strategy in 2001, thereby adding an environmental dimension to its Lisbon strategy.
 In response to the 2030 Agenda for Sustainable Development adopted by the UN in 2015, the Commission published a communication in 2016 entitled ‘Next steps for a sustainable European future – European action for sustainability’, outlining how to integrate the Sustainable Development Goals (SDGs) into EU policy priorities.

-2. Biodiversity
+2. Decarbonisation

-In February 2024, Parliament approved the Nature Restoration Law, vouching to restore at least 30% of the EU’s land and sea areas by 2030 and 90% of all ecosystems in need of restoration by 2050.
-The law is currently awaiting vote in the Council.
+In June 2024, the co-legislators adopted the Nature Restoration Regulation (Regulation (EU) 2024/1991), which aims to restore at least 30% of the EU’s land and sea areas by 2030 and 90% of all ecosystems in need of restoration by 2050.

-3. Food systems
+4. Food systems

 In May 2020, within the framework of the European Green Deal, the Commission presented its Farm to Fork strategy, which aims to make food systems fair, healthy and environmentally friendly.
-Parliament largely endorsed the vision and goals of this strategy in October 2021.

 C. International environmental cooperation